LazyUniverseStudios/ElectroAI/README.md

 # ElectroAI
-A Discord Bot made by ElektrifiedDev & The LazyUniverse team for the Discord Server (https://discord.gg/WRBdXcJs6G)[Electro Cafe]
+A Discord Bot made by ElektrifiedDev & The LazyUniverse team for the Discord Server [Electro Cafe](https://WRBdXcJs6G)